 Klaviyo has no direct relationship with the individuals whose personal information is stored within our systems.
 Klaviyo serves as a service provider, while our customers are the businesses because we process end-user information on behalf of our customers.

 What is Klaviyo doing to help customers comply with the CCPA?

-We are in the process of updating the Klaviyo Terms of Service and Privacy Notice to more comprehensively explain the scope of the services we provide, and to describe the steps that Klaviyo takes to help customers comply with the CCPA.
+We have updated the Klaviyo Terms of Service and Privacy Notice to more comprehensively explain the scope of the services we provide, and to describe the steps that Klaviyo takes to help customers comply with the CCPA.

 Klaviyo customers have the ability and tools to accommodate requests from California residents to exercise their rights to access or delete personal information under the CCPA.
 Specifically:

 - The platform allows customers to report on the personal information it maintains about end-users in response to access requests.

 - The platform allows for the deletion of personal information it maintains about end-users in response to deletion requests.

 If Klaviyo customers require additional assistance, Klaviyo is prepared to reasonably accommodate where technical limitations may require support.

 If you or anyone in your organization has questions about the CCPA or any of Klaviyo’s security and privacy practices, please do not hesitate to contact us.